State and Local Implementation of Human Rights

 Drawing on extensive research and outreach to state and local government officials, in 2013, the Human Rights Institute submitted a shadow report to the U.N.
 Human Rights Committee on the U.S. compliance with the ICCPR, discussing the federal government’s obligation to support and promote human rights implementation at the state and local level.
 The report's recommendations are reflected in the Committee's 2014 Concluding Observations.
 In July of 2014, the Institute submitted a similar shadow report to the U.N.
 Committee that oversees compliance with the International Convention on the Elimination of all Forms of Racial Discrimination (CERD).
 The CERD Committee likewise emphasized the need for federal support for state and local human rights education and implementation.
 The Institute similarly engaged in the review of U.S. compliance with the Convention Against Torture.
 The Human Rights Institute is raising the need for federal mechanisms to engage and support state and local actors during the second cycle of the UPR.
 The Institute's recommendations can be found here.

-On July 22, 2014, The Human Rights at Home Campaign's subcommittee on state and local government coordination, in conjunction with the mayoral and state and local agency signatories, sent a letter to Assistant Secretary of State Malinowski, applauding the inclusion of state and local representatives in U.S. delegations to the U.N. and offering several recommendations to strengthen human rights compliance at the state and local level, including dissemination of Concluding Observations from U.N.
+On July 22, 2014, The Institute, in conjunction with the mayoral and state and local agency signatories, sent a letter to Assistant Secretary of State Malinowski, applauding the inclusion of state and local representatives in U.S. delegations to the U.N. and offering several recommendations to strengthen human rights compliance at the state and local level, including dissemination of Concluding Observations from U.N.
 Treaty Bodies and more robust resources and support for state and local governments.

 Resources for State & Local Governments